close

 • Flight from Kathmandu to Lhasa.

-• Best available guest house/tea house accommodation during Kailash Yatra after Kathmandu.
+• Best available hotel/guest house/tea house accommodation on the Tibet side.

-• All meals (Breakfast, Lunch, and Dinner) as mentioned in the itinerary.
+• Meals as mentioned in the itinerary.
 (Pure Veg Meal)

 • Nepali team leader, kitchen staff, and supporting team.

-• An English-speaking Tibetan guide from Kyirong to Kyirong.
+• An English-speaking Tibetan guide from Lhasa to Kyirong.

 • Required supporting trucks to carry kitchen equipment.